 Increased access to improved education

-- Primary education services to over 20 million Bangladeshi children through Government schools, and to over one million children from extremely poor families through BRAC-supported pre-primary or primary schools
+- Primary education services to over 20 million Bangladeshi children through Government schools, and to over 600,000 children (including around 355,000 girls) from extremely poor families through BRAC-supported pre-primary or primary schools.